jtmullen/asc-fsgp-2024-results/scrutineering.md

 nav-menu: true
 ---

 Before they can get on the track, teams and their solar cars undergo several days of scrutiny from the event's technical staff.
-All teams will go through the same 10 stations; MOV teams will go through an additional 11th station.
+All teams will go through the same 11 stations prior to being cleared for the track.
 <table style="font-size:15px">
 <tbody>
   <tr>